z4kn4fein/stashbox/docs/docs/guides/lifetimes.md

 <CodeDescPanel>
 <div>

-It is the same as the scoped lifetime, except that the given service will be selected only when the resolution request is initiated by a scope with the same name.
+It is the same as scoped lifetime, except the given service will be selected only when a scope with the same name initiates the resolution request.

-You can also let a service [define](/docs/guides/scopes#service-as-scope) its own named scope within itself.
+You can also let a service [define](/docs/guides/scopes#service-as-scope) its own named scope.
 During registration, this scope can be referred to by its name upon using a named scope lifetime.

 :::note
 Services with named scope lifetime are disposed when the related named scope is being disposed.